0xL0WK3Y/Stellar-Arena/README.md

 [![Product Name Screen Shot][product-screenshot]]

-An indie platformer game written in Python using the Arcade library.
-More information later since the project is yet unfinished.
+An indie bullet hell arcade game.
+More information once the project is done.

 ### Built With